Technical governance

 Technical Council

 The SBTi Technical Council is an independent deliberation and technical decision-making body initially convened in 2023.
 The Council has delegated authority from the SBTi Board of Trustees to review and approve SBTi Standards and other normative documentation.
-The Technical Council members sit for renewable three-year terms, including a Chair who acts as liaison between the Council and the Board.
 This group operates exclusively in the public interest.
-See the Terms of Reference for more information.
+See the Terms of Reference for the current Technical Council.

 Scope and role